Longshore Workers Compensation Lawyer in Northern California

 Injured while working on the waterfront?
-You may have rights under the Longshore and Harbor Workers’ Compensation Act (LHWCA).
+A longshore workers compensation lawyer can help you understand possible rights under the Longshore and Harbor Workers’ Compensation Act (LHWCA).

 Weltin Law helps longshore and harbor workers understand their claims, medical care options, disability benefits, and possible third-party issues under federal law.